netpedro-com/fix-ubuntu-bluetooth-adapter/README.md

 # Problem Explanation

-This adapter doesn't get recognized by default on _Ubuntu 20.04_ because it misses a Realtek firmware file.
+This adapter doesn't get recognized by default on _Ubuntu 20.04_.
+Searching for a solution on the internet, I came across into this driver [Bluetooth USB Adapter BH456A](https://www.xmpow.com/pages/download).
+Following its documentation, I've successfully compiled and installed, but the device remained unrecognizable.

+After searching more, I've find out it misses a Realtek firmware file.
 To diagnose this problem, execute on terminal:

 ```shell
 lsusb